Thesis and Dissertation Preparation

 Do not use running heads.

-An example of the preliminary pages is HERE.
+Click for an example of the preliminary page.

 Complete Your Thesis/Dissertation Document and Complete the Final Examination

 This is the hard part.
 Refer to the Thesis and Dissertation Format Manual.
 Note that schedules and events get very congested toward the end of semesters, so try to plan in advance to complete your document and have your final oral examination before things really pile up.
 And be aware that you may have to make some revisions to your document after the examination.
 By policy, final oral examinations must occur before the week set aside for final exams in courses.

 The supervisor of graduate records will review your thesis or dissertation for basic formatting requirements.
 However, the Graduate School cannot serve as an editor or writing coach.
 You may find assistance with writing at the Writing Center, and there are also professional editors who will provide assistance for a fee.
 However, the fundamental assumption is that a candidate for an advanced degree must be able to write a coherent document in the style of the discipline.

 After you successfully complete the final oral examination, make sure your adviser submits the Report of a Final Oral/Written Examination Form to the Graduate School.
 Also, by this time you should have discussed the option on the ETD Rights, Permissions and Contact Form.
 You should decide, with advice from your adviser, whether to submit your ETD as Traditional versus Open Access publishing, whether you want to embargo viewing access for a period of time and whether you wish to pay a fee to register copyright for your document with ProQuest/UMI.

 Final Visit to the Graduate School